secmon-as-code/alertchain/docs/policy.md

 }
 ```

 We added the `id` value `ask-chatgpt` to the `run` rule, and then checked for it in the `exit` rule with `input.action.id == "ask-chatgpt"`.
 This ensures that the `exit` rule is only valid after the first `run` rule has been executed.
-In this `exit` rule, we extract the response message stored in the result of the ChatGPT action (https://platform.openai.com/docs/guides/chat/response-format) and store it as a parameter.
-The stored parameter will then be available for use in subsequent `run` and `exit` rules.
+In this `exit` rule, we extract the response message stored in the result of the ChatGPT action (https://platform.openai.com/docs/guides/chat/response-format) and store it as a Attribute.
+The stored Attribute will then be available for use in subsequent `run` and `exit` rules.

 After the `exit` rule is called, the `run` rule is called again.
 For example, by adding the following `run` rule, we can ensure that the `run` rule is only valid after the `ask-chatgpt` action has been executed.